lydiazly/clinic-updates-tracker/README.md

-  -n int, --nmax int    only show first n items (default: read from .env) -a, --all             get all updates (only affects the clinic table but not the update list) -p, --print           print result as plain text to STDOUT -o str, --output str  path of output file (default: ./output/content.html) -q, --quiet           still show errors but suppress info output in stderr, unless --test or --debug is set -H, --headed          run in headed mode (default: headless) --debug               print debug logs
+  -n int, --nmax int    only show first n items (default: read from .env) -a, --all             get all updates (only affects the clinic table but not the update list) -p, --print           print result as plain text to STDOUT -o str, --output str  path of output file.
+Empty indicates no export. (default: ./output/content.html) -q, --quiet           still show errors but suppress info output in stderr, unless --test or --debug is set -H, --headed          run in headed mode (default: headless) --debug               print debug logs